-We can tell you from our own experience and the latest research.
+We can tell you from our own experience and recent research.

-AUT and the University of Melbourne have published the results of a survey and interviews involving more than 1800 teleworking staff, their managers and HR people from 50 organisations.
+A few years ago, AUT and the University of Melbourne published the results of a survey and interviews involving more than 1800 teleworking staff, their managers and HR people from 50 organisations.

 Most teleworkers are 'hybrids' working remotely less than three days a week.

 The results of the survey are encouraging.
 Managers were very satisfied with the productivity of their teleworkers.
 'A large majority' of teleworkers didn't think it interefered with their coordination with colleagues.

 'The key finding is that telework promotes improved productivity and satisfaction with work.'

 - Select the right people and trust them.